madztheo/supfile-server/README.md

 # Start minio server locally

-Run `npm minio-server` and the server will be launched on `http://localhost:9000/`
+Run `npm run minio-server` and the server will be launched on `http://localhost:9000/`